 Overview

-Nestled in the leafy Botanic Gardens of Belfast, the Ulster Museum is the largest museum in Northern Ireland, boasting around 8,000 sq m of public display space.
+Nestled in the leafy Botanic Gardens, the Ulster Museum is the largest museum in Northern Ireland, boasting around 8,000 sq m of public display space.
 Its collections span fine and applied art, archaeology, ethnography, natural history and geology, giving visitors a panoramic view of the past, present and future.
 Entry is free and no pre‑booking is required, making it an ideal stop for a relaxed cultural afternoon.

 History